TERMITE AND WDI INSPECTIONS

-During a Wood Destroying Insect (WDI) inspection the inspector will look at the interior and exterior areas of your home, checking for visible signs of a termite infestation.
+During a Wood Destroying Insect (WDI) inspection the inspector will look at the interior and exterior areas of your home, checking for visible signs of a wood destroying insect infestations.
 Signs a home has termites include; droppings, broken wings, mud tubes, and damaged wood.

 Your inspector will look for other pesky insects as well and each has its own signature of damage.
 The inspector will check baseboards, walls, windows, crawl spaces, door frames, inside cabinets, and closets.